Health and safety

 10. Driving for work

-The Trust will develop a driving for work policy to include the use by staff of their own vehicles and their use of school vehicles such as minibuses.
+The Trust has developed a driving for work policy that includes the use by staff of their own vehicles and their use of school vehicles such as minibuses.

-Staff will be required to provide copies of driving licences and evidence of insurance showing use of their own vehicles for business use.
+Staff are required to provide copies of driving licenses and evidence of insurance showing use of their own vehicles for business use.

-Evidence will be required from drivers of competence to drive minibuses and that they hold the requisite licence entitlements.
+Evidence is required from drivers of competence to drive minibuses and that they hold the requisite license entitlements.

-School vehicles will be checked on each occasion before use and serviced and maintained in accordance with manufacturer’s instructions.
+School vehicles will be checked on each occasion before use and service and maintained in accordance with manufacturer’s instructions.